On torsion in finitely presented groups: Abstract

 \section{Abstract}

-We give a uniform construction that, on input of a recursive presentation $P$ of a group, outputs a recursive presentation $P^{\tf}$ of a torsion-free group, isomorphic to $P$ whenever $P$ is itself torsion-free.
-We use this to form a universal finitely presented torsion-free group; one into which all finitely presented torsion-free groups embed.
-We apply our techniques to extend a result by Lempp that recognising torsion-freeness of finitely presented groups is $\Pi^{0}_{2}$-complete; we show that recognising embeddability of finitely presented groups is $\Pi^{0}_{2}$-hard, $\Sigma^{0}_{2}$-hard, and lies in $\Sigma^{0}_{3}$.
-We also show that the sets of orders of torsion elements of finitely presented groups are precisely the $\Sigma^{0}_{2}$ sets which are factor-complete (i.e. closed under taking factors); by a simple numbering trick any $\Sigma^{0}_{2}$ set is thus one-one equivalent to the set of orders of torsion elements of a finitely presented group.
+We give a uniform construction that, on input of a recursive presentation $P$ of a group, outputs a recursive presentation of a torsion-free group, isomorphic to $P$ whenever $P$ is itself torsion-free.
+We use this to re-obtain a known result, the existence of a universal finitely presented torsion-free group; one into which all finitely presented torsion-free groups embed.
+We apply our techniques to show that recognising embeddability of finitely presented groups is $\Pi^{0}_{2}$-hard, $\Sigma^{0}_{2}$-hard, and lies in $\Sigma^{0}_{3}$.
+We also show that the sets of orders of torsion elements of finitely presented groups are precisely the $\Sigma^{0}_{2}$ sets which are closed under taking factors.